Suboxone Lawsuit Questions Answered

 Does Your Firm Handle Suboxone Lawsuits Alone?

-Our law firm tries to partner in most mass tort lawsuits.
+Our law firm partners in most mass tort lawsuits.
 In these cases, we seek the best Suboxone lawyers possible to help us maximize our clients’ settlement payouts.
-So, we partner with firms in Chicago and Florida that are well-suited to help our clients.
+So, we partner with firms in Chicago, Washington, D.C. and Florida that are well-suited to help our clients.

 Your next question should be, does this cost you any more in attorneys’ fees?
 It does not.
 There is no additional cost, and you have two law firms for the price of one.